clausehound/clausehound-blog/content/blog/blog-bite-is-there-a-less-costly-way-to-incorporate-a-company/index.md

 ---
-title: "Jurisdiction Shopping - Is there a less costly way to incorporate a company in Luxembourg?"
+title: "Is there a less costly way to incorporate a company in Luxembourg?"
 author: alina@clausehound.com
 tags: ["Jurisdiction Shopping","Mondaq","Learn","Luxembourg"]
 date: 2017-02-20 00:00:00